nebnamwen/buttonbox_c/README.txt

-        transpose -- the MIDI note number to assign to the origin key *MIDI note numbers are integers between 0 and 127 *middle C is 60 and concert A (440Hz) is 69
+        transpose -- the MIDI note number to assign to the origin key *MIDI note numbers are integers between 0 and 127 *middle C is 60 and concert A (440Hz) is 69 *the notes of a piano keyboard run from 21 to 108

         for example, to set 'g' to be middle C: origin=0x14 transpose=60